alvarolop/workshop-gitops-infra-deploy/README.md

 > [!WARNING]
 > All this process has been automated so that you don't have to execute it manually.
 Please execute the following script:
 > ```bash
-> export KUBECONFIG=workdir/install/install-dir-argo-hub/auth/kubeconfig
-> sh ocp4-postinstall.sh aws-ocp4-config
+> source aws-ocp4-config; bash ocp4-postinstall.sh
 > ```